 Learning to manage your time is a useful leadership skill.
 This and other leadership

 topics are offered through the Extension Homemaker programs in Howard County.
 The

-Extension Homemaker program is a volunteer program open to all eligible persons without
+Extension Homemaker program is open to all persons regardless of race, color, sex,

 Non-stick cooking spray